Sjlver/sosp2015-notes/history_day/09network_and_os.md

 - the Internet connected heterogeneous machines (on Multics, the machine had 9-bit bytes, but the IP protocol had 8-bit fields...)
 - unpredictable arrival and transmission types
-- packets must be processed to demultiplex them
+- packets must be processed to demultiplex them, and demultiplexed before further processing... it's a mess :)

 => because of all these reasons, it was hard to rip networking code out of the OS.

 In 1986, there was a deep confusion as to how to move from a protocol spec to its implementation.
 Why was it so hard?
+Was the difficulty in:

-- Implement the state machine?
+- Implementing the state machine?
 - Marshalling the package fields?
 - Dealing with errors?
   They were so inexplicable...
 - Processing 32-bit numbers on a 36-bit system?
-  TCP sequence numbers could wrap around... and yet had to be processed on a 16-bit machine :)
+  TCP sequence numbers could wrap around... this had to be simulated on 16-bit machines :)
 - Copying the data?
 - Dealing with congestion control?
 - Dispatching the packet to the right connection?